saro0307/DatascienceInternship/README.md

 1. Clone this repo.
 2. Install required Python libraries (`pip install -r requirements.txt`).
+3. make sure to import dataset to your local IDE
-3. Open a Jupyter Notebook or your preferred IDE to start exploring the data.
+4. Open a Jupyter Notebook or your preferred IDE to start exploring the data.

 ## EDA